juzybits/polymedia-suitcase/README.md

 - `requestSuiFromFaucet()` - Get SUI from the faucet on localnet/devnet/testnet.

+## Format

+- `formatBps()` - Return a human-readable string from a number of basis points.
+- `formatDate()` - Return a human-readable date string from a timestamp in milliseconds.
+- `formatDuration()` - Return a human-readable string from a number of milliseconds.
+- `formatTimeDiff()` - Return a human-readable string with the time difference between two timestamps.
+- `shortenDigest()` - Return a shortened version of a transaction digest.

 ## Misc

 - `chunkArray()` - Split an array into multiple chunks of a certain size.